malouro/ggis-bot/handlers/readme.md

 - Embedded functions within the Client are initialized at this point.<br>Includes: `getPerms`, `reloadCommands`, `reloadLFG`, `reloadHandlers`, and `lfgUpdate`
   > Note: Eventually, a `reloadEvents` function will also be instantiated here, but for now this is a work in progress while I figure some stuff out

-## EventLoader
+## <a name="eldr">EventLoader</a>

 Here, any events that the Client (our bot) needs to listen to are defined.
-By tying these event emitters to functions within our `~/events/` directory, we can control how the bot will handle incoming messages, emoji reactions, creation or deletion of channels & guilds, etc, etc.
+By tying these event emitters to functions within our `~/events/` directory, we can control how the bot will handle incoming messages, emoji reactions, creation or deletion of channels & guilds, and so on.

-Table of events the Client listens to:
+**Table of events the Client listens to:**

 |Event|Description & info|
 |:----|------------------|